Skip to content

 Having in mind all of its greatness, why is Double VPN still not a mandatory feature in all services?
 Why isn’t ExpressVPN offering it, for example?
 Well, let’s talk about its pros and cons that might help you determine whether or not you’ll want to use it based on everything it offers – or doesn’t offer.

-Double VPN Advantages
+Double VPN Advantages ✅

-We don’t want to start with the bad stuff, so let’s talk about the positive things about Double VPN first.
+Let’s talk about the positive things about Double VPN first.

 You Get Two IP Addresses & Layers of Encryption

-But generally speaking, Double VPN is indeed safer than a single VPN connection.
-For example, if someone intercepts your second IP address, there’s another IP address and another layer of encryption before that IP goes through, which, once again, is impossible to breach.
+This has one downside that we’ll talk about in a minute.
+But generally speaking, Double VPN is safer than a single VPN connection.
+If someone intercepts your second IP address, there’s another IP address and another layer of encryption before that IP goes through, which, once again, is impossible to breach.

 Inability to Be Tracked Online

-No One Can See Your Real Location
+No One Can See Your Original Location

-Double VPN Disadvantages
+Double VPN Disadvantages ❌

 Slower Connection Speeds

-One of the greatest concerns about this feature is its impact on performance.
-Let’s be real.
-The performance hit is indeed noticeable especially if we’re talking about two servers that are very far from you.
-For one, a single VPN connection will reduce your speed slightly.
+One of the greatest concerns about this feature is its adverse impact on performance.
+The performance hit is noticeable, especially when using two servers very far from you.
+A single VPN connection will reduce your speed slightly.
 How much will a VPN decrease your speed?
-It depends on your distance to the server and the quality of the server infrastructure.
-With Double VPN, this decrease is more dramatic due to a double encryption layer that will slow the connection down additionally.

-And here, I want to mention a few notable examples.
+It depends on your distance to the server and the server infrastructure’s quality.
+With Double VPN, this decrease is more dramatic due to a double encryption layer that will additionally slow the connection down.
+And here, we want to mention a few notable examples.

 While this feature will allow you to go on the Dark Web in total and complete safety, in combination with Tor, it will make everything extremely slow, with seconds-long page-loading times.
+Theoretically, Double VPN also makes torrenting more secure, crucial in some countries.

-For a quick test, I used NordVPN to connect to a server in Taiwan using a regular connection.
-Here are the speed test results I got:
+But due to two layers of encryption, torrenting performance will be impacted negatively, and you’ll be left with slower download and upload speeds and higher ping.
+For a quick test, we used NordVPN to connect to a server in Denmark using a regular connection.
+Here are the speed test results we got:

 © 01net.com

-Double VPN Speed
+Nordvpn Double Vpn Speed Test

 © 01net.com